openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

 This is basically what each specific tasks does:

 * **machine-provisioning.yml** provides the machine and make it become both virthost/undercloud
 * **machine-setup.yml** prepares the undercloud with ssh connections, users, sudoers and inventory addition
 * **undercloud-repos-conf.yml** repositories and packages configurations
 * **overcloud-images.yml** overcloud images retrieving

 Some notes:

 * Even if virthost and undercloud are the same machine, the name “undercloud” will be inventoried in any case
 * Each action is tagged so it is possible to exclude a specific section
 * Some variables can be controlled via config settings (look above in @Role usage)

 Dependencies
 ------------

 If you don't need to change anything in how the environments gets deployed, then all the dependencies should be satisfied by the default **quickstart-extras-requirements.txt** file.

 In any case the roles you will need to deploy an entire environment from scratch (see @Example Playbook) are:

 * **baremetal-undercloud** (this role)
 * **tripleo-inventory** (part of *tripleo-quickstart*)
 * **tripleo/undercloud** (part of *tripleo-quickstart*)
-* **baremetal-prep-overcloud
+* **baremetal-prep-overcloud**
 * **overcloud-prep-{config,images,flavors,network}**
 * **overcloud-deploy**
-* **overcloud-validate** or **overcloud-validate-ha** (if you want to test HA capabilities)
+* **overcloud-validate**

 Example Playbook
 ----------------

-Here's is an example on host to use this role in combination to all the others coming from various related to tripleo-quickstart:
+Here's is an example playbook that uses this role in combination to all the others coming from various related to tripleo-quickstart:

 ```yaml
 ---